For the following quadratic inequality, solve and express the sol... | Channels for Pearson+

 Linear Inequalities - Online Tutor, Practice Problems & Exam Prep

-For the following quadratic inequality, solve and express the solution set in interval notation. x2 + 11x - 26 > 0
+For the following quadratic inequality, solve and express the solution set in interval notation. x(x - 4) ≤ 32

-For the following quadratic inequality, solve and express the solution set in interval notation. x2 + 11x - 26 > 0
+For the following quadratic inequality, solve and express the solution set in interval notation. x(x - 4) ≤ 32